 The staff at Trinity St Mary’s offer a coherently planned sequence of lessons to help ensure they have progressively covered the requirements of the PE National Curriculum.
-Through combining the Get-Set-4-PE scheme of work, alongside comprehensively planned lessons by qualified coaches this ensures that children have a varied and well mapped out PE curriculum.
+Through combining the Get-Set-4-PE scheme of work, alongside comprehensively planned lessons by qualified coaches, which ensures that children have a varied and well mapped out PE curriculum.
 It provides the opportunity for progression across the full breadth of the PE National Curriculum for KS1 and KS2 for both indoor and outdoor PE.
 This progression is clearly identified and each lesson has been carefully planned to match these.
 In KS1, the focus of the PE curriculum is on the development of the fundamental skills that will be built upon in KS2 when they are applied in specific sports.
 It is our intention to develop a lifelong love of physical activity, sport and PE in all young people.
 We aim to help ensure a positive and healthy physical and mental outlook in the future and help young people to develop essential skills including leadership, teamwork and developing the skills and resilience to deal with both success and failure.
 Within each lesson, we strive to give every child the opportunity to develop skills in PE, consider the impact on their health and fitness, compete, perform and evaluate.
-These elements are always clearly identified both in lesson plans and through assessment.
+These elements are always clearly identified through formative assessment.
 All lessons are carefully differentiated which helps to ensure that learning is as tailored and inclusive as possible.
 It is also our intention to ensure that every child has access to at least 60 minutes of physical activity twice a week, in addition to participating in the daily mile.